 It is important to note that vehicles are not permitted to be left unattended at curbside.
 Someone must always remain with the vehicle and guests must be actively loading and unloading their vehicle while at the curb.
 Therefore, if there is only yourself and the passenger, we suggest parking your vehicle in our parking garage and helping your party to their airline check-in counter, where Airserve can assist you.

 In addition, since wheelchair service at Reno-Tahoe International is provided by the airlines, the Airport Authority suggests contacting your air carrier directly for more specific information.
 Airline contact information can be found by visiting the Airlines page.

 The Reno-Tahoe International Airport is very canine friendly.
-In fact, Reno-Tahoe International Airport is one of the few airports in the country to offer a Dog Park for our four-legged passengers.
 At the Gate K-9 Bark Park, dogs can run around, drink some water and take care of any necessary doggie business.
 Mutt mitts are provided.
 For more information on the airport's two Bark Parks, please go to Dog Park.

-Phones are available for the hearing impaired at the airport Productivity Centers.
+Phones are available for the hard of hearing at the Reno-Tahoe International Airport.
 These phones offer free local phone service and each location is ADA accessible.

 For customer convenience, there are two TTY/TDD locations on the second floor.
 One is located on Concourse C across from Wild Garlic Pizza & Pub near Gate C1 and one is on Concourse B in the Gate B2 area.
 There is also a TTY/TDD phone located on the first floor of the terminal in Baggage Claim near the restrooms, across from carousel #5.

 The Reno-Tahoe International Airport attempts to make parking easy for all of our guests, especially our disabled visitors.
 We have a number of disabled parking spaces very close to the terminal building.
 The airport parking garage is located directly west of the terminal and has three levels.
 There are handicapped parking spaces located on each level close to the skywalk that leads to the terminal.